News3 min read

 Current incentives

-Honda is offering 1.9% APR for 48 months on all 2026 CR-V Hybrid trims through May 31.
-The Sport AWD — the volume trim — is leasing at approximately $379/month on a 36-month/10,000-mile program with $3,299 due at signing, which represents the best hybrid compact SUV lease value available in May 2026.
+Honda has 1.9% APR for 48 months on all 2026 CR-V Hybrid trims through May 31.
+The volume Sport AWD is leasing around $379/month on a 36-month/10,000-mile program with $3,299 due — and in my book that's the best hybrid compact SUV lease value on the board this month.

-For a full hybrid compact SUV comparison, see our RAV4 Hybrid vs CR-V Hybrid head-to-head and the May 2026 lease deals roundup.
+For the full head-to-head, see RAV4 Hybrid vs CR-V Hybrid and the May 2026 lease deals roundup.

 From the Buying Guide